yiidot/tsdoc2md-demo/README.md

-# A demo for tsdoc2md
+# A demo for tsdoc2md and vuepress
 ## Getting started
 ```bash
 # clone the project